MarkB19988/Glossary-of-Development-Terms/README.md

 ##### 1. Spiral Lifecycle Model (Iterative)

 The Spiral lifecycle model is an example of a risk-driven model.
 This means that the success of a project depends on how well risk analysis is carried our.
 Analysis is the process of estimating and monitoring the probability of completing tehnical challanges in your project and to account for other possible issues such as cost increases.
-In the spiral lifecycle model, the higher the risk is deemed to be. the more effort is places on completing that task.
+In the spiral lifecycle model, the higher the risk is deemed to be. the more effort is placed on completing that task.

 ###### How Risk Is Managed